 Office supplies, books and newspapers

 Virtually all office supply stores offer teacher discounts.
-Staples lets teachers earn 5 percent back on purchases; 10 percent on teaching and art supplies.
-Office Depot Office Max offers 20% off on qualifying purchases plus points and other perks.
+Staples lets teachers earn 5 percent back on purchases.
+For every Staples purchase you make at from May 19 to September 15, 2019, 5% will go directly to the educators you choose in their rewards check.
+Make sure your favorite teacher signs up for rewards.
+Office Depot Office Max offers 20% off on qualifying purchases plus points and other perks with presentation of rewards member number.

 Barnes & Noble has an Educator Program that gives teachers 20% off the publisher’s list price on all purchases for classroom use and up to 25% off the publisher’s list price during Educator Appreciation Days.